Introduction

 1. The Bark Tells a Tale

-• Peeling and Brittle Bark: A healthy tree usually has a robust and intact bark.
-If you notice the bark peeling off or it appears brittle and cracked, it’s a sign the tree might not be alive.
+- Peeling and Brittle Bark: A vibrant tree typically showcases a sturdy and intact bark.
+If you observe peeling or brittle, cracked bark, it may indicate that the tree is no longer alive.

 2. The Silence of the Leaves

-• Absence of Leaves or Foliage: One of the most obvious signs is the lack of leaves during the growing season.
+- Absence of Leaves or Foliage: One of the most striking indicators of a tree’s demise is the absence of leaves during the growing season.

-• Check for leaves that are brown and clinging to branches, which could indicate a dead tree.
+- Look for leaves that are brown and stubbornly clinging to branches, which may suggest that the tree is dead.

 3. The Branches’ Last Stand